Managing triazine resistance in orchards

 Triazine resistant weeds may lurk undetected

 in NZ orchards

 For many years, triazines such as simazine were applied every year within horticultural crops such as apples, peaches, grapes and kiwifruit (Harrington et al. 1992).
 We are fairly certain that resistance developed in at least black nightshade (Solanum nigrum) and possibly other species as a result of this over-use of triazines and lack of rotation with other herbicides (Harrington et al. 2001).
-Thus a brief strategy for avoiding triazine resistance in orchards was developed in 1996 and updated in 2004 (Harrington 2005) and several times since then.
+Thus a brief strategy for avoiding triazine resistance in orchards was developed in 1996 then updated in 2004 (Harrington 2005) and several times since then.

-Since that time, there has been a dramatic decrease in the use of triazine herbicides as pipfruit growers, kiwifruit growers and grape growers have all been asked to greatly reduce their use of residual herbicides by their respective producer boards.
-However not all growers and crops have been affected by this, so the strategy below is aimed at those horticultural crops in which simazine and terbuthylazine are still being routinely used each year.
+During that time, there was a dramatic decrease in the use of triazine herbicides as pipfruit growers, kiwifruit growers and grape growers were all asked to greatly reduce their use of residual herbicides by their respective producer boards.
+However not all growers and crops were affected by this, so this strategy below was aimed at those horticultural crops in which simazine and terbuthylazine were still being routinely used each year.
 In recent years with the development of glyphosate resistance in vineyards, slowly there has been acceptance that residual herbicides should be used again to allow herbicides with extra modes of action back into the orchards and vineyards as tools to combat glyphosate resistance.
 So this strategy is now more important again to ensure resistance doesn't occur to residual herbicides.

 Resistance management and prevention strategy